GodsplanElot/GodsplanElot/README.md

 ### 👨‍💻 About Me

-I'm **Red**, a passionate and competitive full-stack developer and cybersecurity enthusiast.
+I'm **Godsplan**, a passionate and competitive full-stack developer and cybersecurity enthusiast.
 I love building secure, efficient, and elegant solutions that solve real-world problems.
 From writing backend logic to securing systems and deploying full-scale applications—I'm all in.
 When I’m not coding, I’m learning something new or helping others level up in tech.